navdeep-G/h2o-ec2/README.md

 -----------------------------------------

 - Edit h2o-cluster-launch-instances.py to suit your specific environment.
-- Particularly, you can update the instance type and number of worker nodes:
+- Particularly, you can update the instance type, number of worker nodes, and the instance name:
 ```
 numInstancesToLaunch = 6
 instanceType = 'm3.large'